-What does the term tendering your resignation mean?
-It is a formal way of telling your boss that you will be leaving your job to pursue a new opportunity.
-To tender your resignation is the act of notifying your employer that you are resigning from employment and moving onto new endeavors.
+What does the phrase tendering your resignation mean?
+To tender your resignation is a formal way of telling your boss that you will be leaving your job to pursue a new opportunity.
+It's the act of notifying your employer that you are resigning from employment and moving onto new endeavors.

 What Is Tendering Your Resignation?

 When you tender your resignation, you typically provide written or verbal notice that you are resigning.
 It is standard practice to provide your employer with at least two weeks' notice when possible so that they have time to find your replacement.
 A resignation letter is a formal letter indicating that you are leaving your current position and specifying when your last day will be.